miguelraz/academic-kickstart/content/post/hardware/index.md

 Here, the loop could end on any iteration due to the break statement.
 Therefore, any SIMD instruction which loaded in multiple integers could operate on data *after* the loop is supposed to break, i.e. data which is never supposed to be read.
 This would be wrong behaviour, and so, the compiler cannot use SIMD instructions.

+A good rule of thumb is that simd needs:
+* A loop with a predetermined length, so it knows when to stop, and
-A good rule of thumb is that you should not have any branches (i.e. if-statements) in the loop at all if you want it to SIMD-vectorize.
+* A loop with no branches (i.e. if-statements) in the loop

 In fact, even boundschecking, i.e. checking that you are not indexing outside the bounds of a vector, causes a branch.
 After all, if the code is supposed to raise a bounds error after 3 iterations, even a single SIMD operation would be wrong!
 To achieve SIMD vectorization then, all boundschecks must be disabled.
 We can use this do demonstrate the impact of SIMD:

 ```julia